kalniei/wl-docs/docs/admin/franchise-manager.md

 }
 ```

-After franchise is created and we get new franchise id we are able to save added images sending origin and cropped images to endopoints:
+After franchise is created and we get new franchise id we are able to save added images sending origin and cropped images to endpoints:

 uploadUrl: `upload/franchise/${franchiseId}/logo`;